 Box Jellyfish / Sea wasp

-Box jellyfish (sea wasp) have a bell or cube like form that are divided into form segments.
-The Cube like shape is what has given these jellyfish their name Box Jellyfish.
-They have a transparent body with a pale blue colour to it.
-They can grow to be about 20 cm (size of each side) and weigh 2 kg/ 4.5lb.
-Box jellyfish (sea wasp) has up to 15 tentacles in each corner of the cube.
-These tentacles can grow to a length of 3 m / 10 ft and are covered with stinging cells also known as nematocysts.
-Each tentacle on a Box jellyfish (sea wasp) can have up to 5000 of these nematocysts.
-They use these tentacles to catch their prey, small fish and crustaceans.
-The sea wasp can move with a speed of up to 4 knots.
-Box jellyfish (sea wasp) can unlike many other jellyfish sea thru 4 eyes.
-It is not know how they can process what they se since they lack brain but can by sight avoid colliding with the smallest of objects.
+Box jellyfish (sea wasps) have a bell or cube like form and are divided into segments.
+The cube like shape is what has given these jellyfish their common name box jellyfish.
+They have a transparent body with a pale blue color and can grow to be about 20 cm (size of each side) and weigh 2 kg/ 4.5lb.
+A box jellyfish can have up to 15 tentacles in each corner of the cube, and these tentacles can grow to a length of 3 m / 10 ft and are covered with stinging cells, so called nematocysts.
+Each tentacle on a box jellyfish can have up to 5000 of these nematocysts.
+The box jellyfish uses these tentacles to catch its prey, i.e. small fish and crustaceans.
+Box jellyfish is, unlike many other jellyfish, equipped with four eyes.
+It is not known how it can process what it sees since it has no brain, but it somehow manages to use its eyes without a normal brain and can by sight avoid colliding with the smallest of objects.
+The box jelly can move with a speed of up to four knots.

-Their very potent venom is stored within the stinger cells which are triggered to release it by sensing the present of certain chemicals and not by touch.
-This means that you could touch a Box jellyfish (sea wasp) without being stung if your skin didn’t release chemicals.
-Once activated by the chemicals of your skin or fish scale they inject the poison into the victim.
+The very potent venom of the box jellyfish is stored within stinger cells which are triggered to release their venom when sensing the present of certain chemicals and not by touch.
+This means that you could touch a box jellyfish without being stung if your skin didn’t release these chemicals.
+Once activated by the right chemicals, e.g. chemicals exuded by human skin or fish scales, the stinger cells immediately inject their venom into the victim.

-Box jellyfish (sea wasp) stings can cause excruciating pain.
-The tentacles stick to the skin and should never be removed while they still are alive since this might increase the damage the do.
-The pain can remain for weeks if not treated and often leaves scar.
-Box jellyfish (sea wasp) sting are causing a high number of deaths each year in effected areas.
-The stings from the Box jellyfish (sea wasp) should be threaded by pouring vinegar (never methylated spirits) on the remaining tentacles.
-This will kill the tentacles and they can safely be removed.
-You should always get professional help when suffering from a Box jellyfish (sea wasp) sting to be given proper treatment and antidote to the venom.
-The stings can cause cardio respiratory arrest or arrhythmias.
-Ably pressure and immobilize the effected body parts for the transport to a hospital.
-Local pain caused by Box jellyfish (sea wasp) stings are usually best treated with ice.
+Sea wasp (box jellyfish) stings can cause excruciating pain in humans.
+The tentacles stick to the skin and should never be removed while they still are alive since this might increase the damage.
+The pain can remain for weeks if not treated and the sting often leaves a scar.
+Sea wasp stings are causing a high number of deaths each year in effected areas.
+The stings from a sea wasp can be threaded by pouring vinegar (never methylated spirits) on the remaining tentacles.
+This will kill the tentacles and make it possible to remove them safely.
+You should always seek professional help as soon as possible after a sea wasp sting since you need to be given proper treatment and antidote to the venom.
+The stings can cause cardio respiratory arrest or arrhythmias, so don’t delay seeking medical attention.

 Didn't find the info you were looking for?
 Register for free and ask your question in our Aquarium forum !